Bianchi IX model: Reducing phase space: Hamiltonian structure of reduced system

 In what follows we propose a new theoretical framework.
-We turn our system with Hamiltonian being a dynamical constraint into a new Hamiltonian system in which the Hamiltonian is no longer a constraint, but a generator of an evolution of the system.
+We turn our system with the Hamiltonian constraint into a new dynamical system.
+In this new system the Hamiltonian is no longer a constraint, but a generator of an evolution.
 We call it a {\it true} (physical) Hamiltonian.

 Solutions to Eqs. (\ref{x1})-(\ref{p3}) define the {\it kinematical} phase space $\mathcal{F}_k$.
 The {\it physical} phase space $\mathcal{F}_p$ is defined by those solutions to (\ref{x1})-(\ref{p3}) which additionally satisfy the constraint defined by (\ref{H33}).
 The physical Dirac {\it observable} $\mathcal{O}$ is defined to be a function on the physical phase space that {\it weakly} Poisson commutes with first-class constraints of the dynamical system \cite{PAM,HT,Dzierzak:2009ip}.
-In our case there is only one constraint (\ref{H33}) so the equation defining the physical Dirac observables reads:
+In our case there is only one constraint (\ref{H33}) so the equation defining the physical Dirac observables reads

 and where the sign $\,\approx \,$ means that (\ref{dir}) has to be treated as a weak equation in Dirac's sense \cite{PAM}.
 Functions which satisfy (\ref{dir}) {\it strongly} define the {\it kinematical} observables.
 The {\it physical} observable can be obtained from the solutions to Eq. (\ref{dir}) satisfying the constraint (\ref{H3}).
 The physical Dirac observables are in fact {\it integrals} of motion. {\it Constants} of motion are called {\it partial} physical Dirac observables.
-They become the integrals of motion at fixed value of an evolution parameter (time) of the system.
+They become the integrals of motion at fixed values of an evolution parameter (time) of the system.